Florida Friebus: Career

 Friebus first acted professionally in 1929 in New York City, appearing in The Cradle Song with the Civic Repertory Theater.
+On Broadway she starred as Maggie Wallace in The Primrose Path (1939).

 She appeared on television in such programs as The Ford Theatre Hour, Perry Mason, Bachelor Father, Father Knows Best, The Rookies, Peyton Place, Ironside, Gunsmoke, Sanford and Son, Ben Casey, The Doris Day Show, The Mary Tyler Moore Show, Room 222, The Partridge Family, Chico and the Man, Barnaby Jones, Alice, and Rhoda.

 She also read stories to children on Look and Listen on KNXT in Los Angeles, California.

 As a writer, Friebus collaborated with Eva Le Gallienne to dramatize Alice in Wonderland.
-The play was presented on Broadway and later on the Hallmark Hall of Fame on television.
+The adaptation by Le Gallienne and Friebus was presented on Broadway and later on the Hallmark Hall of Fame on television.

 Actors' Equity

 Friebus spent more than 16 years on the board of Actors' Equity Association.
 She was presented the Phil Loeb Award "for extraordinary service to her profession."

 Papers

 Friebus's papers are housed at the New York Public Library.